roger-panella/roger-panella.github.io/music_game/README.md

 2. Expanded body of chords (7th chords, diminished chords, etc.
 3. Code refactoring (variables put into objects, for example).

-##Deviation from Assingment
+##Deviations from Assingment

-.
-The game is only one-player.
+1. The game is only one-player.
 This was done because I didn't have time to make it a two-player game.
 Though, the game also doesn't really have a need for multi-player capability.
-.
-Not a lot of objects and constructors.
+2. Not a lot of objects and constructors.
 These probably could have been used in the project and I should get more comfortable with them so I know when they would be useful.